RocketChat/docs-old/4. User Guides/README.md

 Here you'll learn how to use [Rocket.Chat](https://rocket.chat/) as a user.

+## Accessing a server

+To access a server you will need to (register)[https://rocket.chat/docs/user-guides/registration/] an account and (login)[https://rocket.chat/docs/user-guides/login/].

 ## Channels

 Conversations in Rocket.Chat are organized into __channels__.
 Channels are chat rooms with many useful features.

 There are three kinds of channels: [public channels](#public-channels), [private groups](#private-groups), and [direct (1-on-1) messages](#direct-messages).